 - Other family members: Do you care for an aging parent?
 Maybe you have nieces and nephews whom you want to help through college — some options may help with this.

 - What about your funeral: You don’t need life insurance to have a funeral.
 You can buy a separate plan to cover these expenses or pay for your ceremony in advance to ease the burden on your family.
 However, if you have no plans to pay for your final expenses, you could substantially burden your loved ones by going without any coverage.
+Companies like Everdays make the process of choosing the right funeral insurance as stress-free as possible, ensuring you aren’t leaving any burdens behind.

 2. What Is Term Life Insurance?